iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/AllOrAnyExp.ecdbtest.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
 See [LICENSE.md](../../../../LICENSE.md) for license terms and full copyright notice.

-# AllOrAnyExp Using ALL with equality
+# Using ALL with equality

 - dataset: AllProperties.bim